dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/crud.md

 * Finds an entity with the primary key (PK).
 If an entity with the PK is being tracked by the context, it's returned without a request to the DB.
 * Is simple and concise.
 * Is optimized to look up a single entity.
-* Can have perf benefits in some situations, but they rarely happens for typical web apps.
+* Can have perf benefits in some situations, but that rarely happens for typical web apps.
 * Implicitly uses [FirstAsync](/dotnet/api/microsoft.entityframeworkcore.entityframeworkqueryableextensions.firstasync#Microsoft_EntityFrameworkCore_EntityFrameworkQueryableExtensions_FirstAsync__1_System_Linq_IQueryable___0__System_Linq_Expressions_Expression_System_Func___0_System_Boolean___System_Threading_CancellationToken_) instead of [SingleAsync](/dotnet/api/microsoft.entityframeworkcore.entityframeworkqueryableextensions.singleasync#Microsoft_EntityFrameworkCore_EntityFrameworkQueryableExtensions_SingleAsync__1_System_Linq_IQueryable___0__System_Linq_Expressions_Expression_System_Func___0_System_Boolean___System_Threading_CancellationToken_).

 But if you want to `Include` other entities, then `FindAsync` is no longer appropriate.
 This means that you may need to abandon `FindAsync` and move to a query as your app progresses.